Syria Travel Advice

 Threat level: High

-More than 11 million Syrian citizens have been killed or displaced from their homes since the beginning of the conflict.
+Last estimate by the Syrian Observatory for Human Rights reported that there had been 570,000 killed in the conflict.
+The UN currently estimates that there are 11 million Syrians displaced from their homes since the beginning of the conflict.
 It is considered to be one of the worst humanitarian crises in current times.

 Recent Security Risk Events

 The violent clashes between the government and anti-government protestors – often armed with dangerous weapons – means that there are frequent explosions, gun fire and disruption across the country.

 The high threat of terrorism remains in Syria as continued attacks cause large numbers of fatalities and injuries on a regular basis.
 Airports are often closed down for lengthy periods of time with little warning if violence and threat increases in surrounding areas.Security Risks

 Along with the dangers of the conflict in Syria, there has been an increase in kidnappings in the country, particularly in Aleppo and Damascus.
 This poses extreme danger as many criminals involved in kidnappings actively select Western foreigners and are often undertaken by the terrorist group Daesh.